automataiccyber/networking-tools-cheatsheet/README.md

 # Networking Tools Cheat Sheet

-A consistent and detailed reference for essential networking tools used for diagnostics, troubleshooting, and reconnaissance.
+A reference guide to essential networking tools with real command output and explanations for cybersecurity learners.

 ---